daneroo/scrobbleCast/scrape/nodejs-es6/README.md

   - consensus based on digest of non deduped entries. (order by digest|date,..)
 - restore-pg switches from default `saveButVerifyIfDuplicate` to `checkThenSaveItem` on first fail...

++ Move rollup'd files to archive (part of rollup)
 + pg.saveAll - concurrency (use blubird.each)
 + pgcrypto in pg.init
 + digest in pg.items, with index on expression: no speedup

+## Moving away from files

+- Confirming all old files are accounted for
+- Archiving : move all file which have been rollup'd into data/archive

+    mkdir -p data/archive/byUserStamp/daniel
+    mkdir -p data/archive/byUserStamp/stephane
+    cd data
+    # find -exec mv: gives lots of 'No such file or directory' errors: it's OK
+    find byUserStamp -type d -name 201[45]-\* -exec mv {} ./archive/{} \;
+    # move up to june(2016-06) ...
+    find byUserStamp -type d -name 2016-0[1-6]\* -exec echo mv {} ./archive/{} \;

 ## Docker